StackStorm/st2docs/docs/source/install/k8s_ha.rst

 ``st2scheduler`` is responsible for handling ingress action execution requests.

 ``2`` replicas for K8s Deployment are configured by default to increase StackStorm scheduling throughput.
-Relies on database versioning for coordination..
+Relies on database versioning for coordination.

 st2garbagecollector
 ___________________